Joshua Zirkzee

 Joshua Orobosa Zirkzee (born 22 May 2001) is a Dutch professional footballer who plays as a forward for club Manchester United and the Netherlands national team.

+Zirkzee is a graduate of Bayern Munich's youth system and made 17 first-team appearances for the club.
+While at Bayern, he had loan spells at Parma and Anderlecht.
+Zirkzee signed for Bologna in August 2022.
+In the 2023–24 season, he was named in the Serie A Team of the Year and won the league's Best Under-23 player award.
+He joined Manchester United in July 2024.

+Zirkzee made more than 40 appearances for the Netherlands at youth international level.
+He made his senior international debut in July 2024, at UEFA Euro 2024.

 Club career

 Early years

 Born in Schiedam to a Nigerian mother and a Dutch father, Zirkzee began his footballing career as a five-year-old with VV Hekelingen after the family had moved to Spijkenisse.
 After impressing early on, he moved to the youth department of Spartaan '20 in 2010, where he played alongside his cousin, Nelson Amadin.
 He then left for ADO Den Haag in 2013, before ending up in the Feyenoord youth academy in 2016.
 One year later, Zirkzee left the Feyenoord academy in his native Netherlands to join the youth setup of Bayern Munich.

 Bayern Munich

 On 1 March 2019, Zirkzee scored a hat-trick in his debut for Bayern Munich II.
 Just a day later, he scored the winning goal for the under-19 side as they defeated 1.
 FC Nürnberg 2–1.
 Zirkzee made his professional debut in the 3.
 Liga for Bayern Munich II on 20 July 2019, coming on as a substitute in the 74th minute for Oliver Batista Meier in the away match against Würzburger Kickers.

 On 11 December 2019, Zirkzee made his debut for the senior team against Tottenham Hotspur in the final group stage match of the Champions League.
 He subsequently made his Bundesliga debut on 18 December, coming on as a substitute in the 90th minute in a match against Freiburg tied at 1–1; he scored the winner almost immediately after entering the game.
 Shortly after, Serge Gnabry added another stoppage-time goal to secure a 3–1 victory.
 Two days later, he again came off the bench in the final minutes of the game and scored the winning goal as Bayern defeated Wolfsburg.
 On 13 June 2020, Zirkzee scored the opening goal in Bayern Munich's 2–1 win against Borussia Mönchengladbach.
 He finished off his debut season with a continental treble.